-Net cash provided by operating activities increased by \$1.9 billion to \$3.8 billion for the year ended December 31, 2023, as compared to \$1.9 billion for the year ended December 31, 2022.
-The increase was due to a \$1.0 billion increase from changes in operating assets and liabilities, and an \$884.4 million increase in net income and non-cash items.
-The increase from changes in operating assets and liabilities was primarily due to higher inflows related to accounts receivable, primarily as a result of receiving the Phase II ARP, which was higher than the portion of Phase I ARP collected in 2022, higher outflows related to contract liabilities primarily as a result of reimbursement income recognized in the third and fourth quarters of 2023, and higher outflows related to other long-term liabilities.
+Net cash provided by operating activities decreased by \$3.0 billion to \$0.8 billion for the year ended December 31, 2024, as compared to \$3.8 billion for the year ended December 31, 2023.
+The decrease was due to a \$2.9 billion decrease from changes in operating assets and liabilities, and a \$167.7 million decrease in net income and non-cash items.
+The decrease from changes in operating assets and liabilities was primarily a result of receiving the Phase II ARP in 2023.